rominator1983/completeModInstallationManual/README.md

 # Description of the components

 * MOD-host

     Runs lv2 plugins and connects them via a jack server (not neccessarily jackd) as desired
 * MOD-UI

     Controls MOD-host with a python webserver.
 Handles your presets.
 * MOD-plugin-builder

     A suite to build a huge list of LV2 plugins for MOD

 # Base setup of operating system
 1. Install Ubuntu
      1. Use "Install third-party software for graphics and Wi-Fi hardware"
      2. Use "Download and install support for additional media formats
-     3. After installing when asked for sending system information select not to send in order to not cause unneccessary network trafic.
+     3. After installing when asked for sending system information select not to send this, in order to not cause unneccessary network trafic when you are recording in the studio with MOD.
-     4. Consider setting your screen timeout to never in order to not have your screen go blank mid session.
+     4. Consider setting your screen timeout to never in order to not have your screen go blank when jamming with your friends with MOD.
+     5. Take some time to think about software updates and when to apply them, since - again - you don't want those to mess with you when you are live on stage with MOD.
 2. Install Ubuntu studio and its components
     As of [the documentation](https://ubuntustudio.org/ubuntu-studio-installer/) Ubuntu studio components can be installed by starting the launcher (I suppose windows key) and the ubuntu studio installer from there but that did not work for me as the ubuntustudio-installer was not installed out of the box.
 Instead do the following:
         `sudo apt-get install ubuntustudio-installer -y`